SomMariya/file-uploader/README.md

 ## File Uploader

 How to run:
+1. use `example.env` as an example to create your own `.env` file
-1. use `docker compose up` command to build server image, create and start containers
+2. use `docker compose up` command to build server image, create and start containers
-2. get access to server using `http://localhost:80/files` link
+3. get access to server using `http://localhost:80/files` link

 Results:
 1. Started containers